 How Long Can You Leave Your Cat With an Automatic Feeder?

 I know a lot of people do it, but it has always seemed wrong to me.
 For years I didn’t even have a cat because work kept me out of the house so much, and I didn’t want to get a pet just to leave them alone.
-People think cats are aloof and distant, happy to spend their days in isolation, staring at a sunbeam, but they’re wrong.
+People think cats are aloof and distant, happy to spend their days in isolation and staring at a sunbeam, but they’re wrong.
 Cats are social creatures.
 They are bonded to us.
 And even the ones who don’t like to be touched still like having us around.

 Save on the litter with color-changing tech that helps you better care for your cat.